Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 In order to use the map functionality in the `CAN MAP Visualizer`  tab,  firefox must be used instead of google chrome.

 <br></br>
+***
+## Usage for Start/Stop Capturing Packets
+In order open Capture packets follow these steps:
+1. Open or create project **(Refer to the usage for creating and opening projects)**
+2. To start capturing packets click on `Start`
+    * Packets will take about a minute to be displayed.
+3. To stop capturing packets click on `stop`
 <br></br>
+***
+## Usage for Saving Packets
+**Packets must be captured before being saved**

+In order to save packets follow these steps:
+1. Select on the `Packet` Tab
+2. Select `Save Packets`
+3. A `Save File` window will appear, select destination
+    * The default destination would be `/api/log-files/
+4. Click `Confirm`
+### Issues with Save Packets
+1. This **ONLY** works in `Chrome`

+***
+## Usage for Replaying Packets
+**Packets must be saved before being replayed**

+**In current version packets must be saved during the session for the option to be enabled**

+In order to replay packets follow these steps:
+1. Select on the `Packet` Tab
+2. Select `Replay Packets`
+3. A `Select File` window will appear, select desired log file
+4. Click `Confirm`
+    *It will take a minute for replayed packets to be shown
+### Issues replaying packets
+1. If you captured packets and decided to replay packets this will cause those unsaved packets to be lost.
+2. If log file has packets that are not in the correct format, it will crash the server.
+3. The location of where the system looks for the file and the name of file it replays are hardcoded under `/api/modules/Player.js`, line `7`

+4. This **ONLY** works in `Chrome`
+***

+## Usage for Edit Packets
+****Packets must be captured/replayed before being edited**
+1. Double click on the desired cell of the target packet
+2. Write desired value.
+3. Continue with as many packet values
+### Issues with editing packets
+1. Only columns 00,01,02,03,04,05,06,07 are editable
+2. New values of packets will be known once packets are replayed
+***
+## Usage to Filter Packets
+****Packets must be captured/replayed before being filtered**
+1. Click on the `Search` box above the packets
+2. Type in the ECU value you want to fileter by.
+### Issues for Filtering Packets
+1. Only filters through ECU
+***
+## Usage to Sort Packets
+****Packets must be captured/replayed before being filtered**
+1. Click on the header cells, `Time`, `ID`, `ECU`
+    * One time for `Ascending` order
+    * Two times for `Descending` order
+    * A third click will take the table to the way the packets were displayed before sorting

 ---
 # Features Left To Address
 The following is a list of all of the product features specified in the SRS that our team has left to address.
 Each feature listed will have further specification about what is missing if they are partially implemented.